tzeikob/javascript-patterns/control-flow/parallel-execution/README.md

 > The result of each task is collected in the shared via closure variable called `results`.

 Now since this function invokes all the tasks at once we have to control somehow the completion or rejection of the execution.
-We can do this by using a helper function called `done` which will be passed as the callback to each task at invocation, that's it the callback of each task is this same function.
-When a task completes either rejected or fulfilled this function is called back along with the error or the result.
-Within the code of this function we are checking if the task thrown an error and if such we mark the execution as rejected and return early with the error, otherwise we collect the result and check if this task was the last one in order to call back along with the list of collected results.
-Having the execution function is now easy to invoke it passing a list of tasks along with an input and a completion callback.
+We can do this by using a helper function called `done` which will be passed as the callback to each task at invocation, that's it the `callback` of each task is this same function.
+When a task completes either rejected or fulfilled this function is called back along with the `error` or the `result`.
+Within the code of this function we are checking if the task thrown an error and if such we mark the execution as rejected and return early with the error, otherwise we count up another completion, collect the result and check if this task was the last one in order to call back along with the list of collected results.
+Having a collection of tasks is now easy to execute them in parallel.

 ```javascript
 // A collection of asynchronous tasks